SouravRanjan-07/BOOK-MY-M0VIE/README.md

-# 🎬 BookMyScreen Movie Booking System Tutorial (MERN Stack)
+# 🎬 BookMyScreen Movie Booking System  (MERN Stack)

 Welcome to the **BookMyScreen** tutorial series – your ultimate guide to building a **full-stack movie ticket booking system** using **React**, **Node.js**, **MongoDB**, and **Express.js**.